Canon T6s vs Olympus E-M5 II

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the T6s has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6s was succeeded by the Canon 77D.
+Both the T6s and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the T6s was followed by the Canon 77D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon T6s and the Olympus E-M5 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS Rebel T6s:

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Longer lasting: Can take more shots (440 versus 310) on a single battery charge.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.